 This firm has a professional and legal duty to keep your affairs confidential.
 However, it is important to note that should the firm form a suspicion that a client is in any way concerned with money laundering we are under a legal obligation as set out in the Proceeds of Crime Act 2002 to make a formal report to the National Crime Agency (NCA) who are responsible for collating all reports of potential money laundering.
 The firm is legally prohibited from notifying the client that a report has been made or the outcome of such a report.

-From a Private client who used all aspects of our services
+From a Private client who used our house clearance, valuation and auction services